AndersDeath/diary2/000-current.md

 # 15 April - Montag - Berlin - 571 Tag der Einwanderung - Warm Sunny

 Today I visited proctologist.
 I had a one hour trip to another corner of Berlin and did everything.
 The procedure went very smooth and I didn't have problems.
 It is a really high chance that I will go to surgery in two weeks.
+IT's not decided yet but possible.